You did not get in. What next?

 You always have to meet the entry requirements whether you apply through quota 2 or quota 1.
 You will not even be offered a place if you do not meet the entry requirements.

 Grades do not matter when applying through quota 2:

 Grades do matter.
 In quota 2, the applicant will be subject to an overall assessment.
 Your grades are a part of this assessment, but we also look at what you have done after finishing upper secondary school.
 CBS attaches great importance to working and studying abroad as well as your motivational essay in those programmes where it is required.
-If you have finished your upper secondary education this year, you will not be able to document any activities in your quota 2 application, as all the activities must take place after your upper secondary education.

 The motivational essay is the only thing that counts:

 It is not.
 Your motivational essay counts for a lot, but there are also other things that matter, because you are subject to an overall assessment.

 We have a waiting list in case enrolled students withdraw their registration:

 From 2018, CBS does not have any standby places, so even if you ticked the box in optagelse.dk, it does not matter.
 CBS does not have a waiting list or any vacant places either.

 Plan B - some advice